yudantaa/doreproduction/README.md

 # Dore Production Inventory Management System

-Welcome to the **Dore Production Inventory Management System**!
+**Dore Production Inventory Management System**
 This project is designed to streamline the inventory management process for Dore Production, a company specializing in sound and lighting equipment rental for events.

 ## 📖 Overview